fenago/python-minicourses/MiniCourse_SciKitLearn/_scikit_data.md

 **Summary**
 -----------

-In this post you discovered that the scikit-learn method comes with packaged data sets including the iris flowers dataset.
+In this lab, you discovered that the scikit-learn method comes with packaged data sets including the iris flowers dataset.
 These datasets can be loaded easily and used for explore and experiment with different machine learning models.